MikeMyers59/MikeMyers59/Identity.md

 ### Set Up Fraud Alerts
 If you simply fear that someone might initiate fraud against you, but it hasn't happened yet, you don't need to freeze your credit -- setting up fraud alerts will most likely be effective enough, according to the Federal Trade Commission.
 And this is a good idea regardless of whether you have already experienced fraud.

+## Identify eMail Scams

+Indicators that an email, text message, or website is fake:
+1. When hovering a mouse over a link, the destination web address does not match the web address a user intends to visit.
+2. An email, text message, website, or phone call has an unusual or urgent request for information.
+3. The images are blurry, altered, or slightly different colors than the legitimate versions.
+4. Misspelled words, grammar issues, or a slight change in the language used, compared to the legitimate version of the website.
+5. The web page or email does not display important company information, such as company contact information.
+6. A deal that seems too good to be true
+**Source**: NCIS Multiple Threat Alert Center (MTAC)